CvijicZ/mini-igre/ReadMe.txt

-This is a project I started for fun and for learning new skills.
+There is 2 users, one is me from my laptop, second is also me from my PC, i really don' know why my PC name is 'wspaliah :) ' This is a project I started for fun and for learning new skills.
 Project is unfinished and probably have a lot of bugs.
 I am preparing live version of the project, but firstly I want to make it usable, right now it doesn't have any use value.